guenoledc/ethereum-web3-plus/README.md

 - txtarget: the address of the account or contract to which the transaction was sent. eth.getTransaction(hash).to.

 ## Change log

+### v 0.4.2
+- Adding a try catch in the block watcher for when the geth api do not return properly

 ### v 0.4.1
 Adaptation for TransactionReceipt.status from geth v1.7.3 used in the waitFor function to signal error Other minor bug corrections